Add Vitest to a Next app

 <main> <section> <h1>Hello test</h1> </section></main>We want to test that the H1 renders and is readable by its accessible name.
 Luckily @testing-library/react’s approach to querying the DOM forces a certain amount of accessibility compliance for your tests to pass.
 Going through the code above we:

-- Declare our testfunction with 2 arguments: the test name, and the function to run as the test.
-In the test function we then…
+testfunction with 2 arguments: the test name, and the function to run as the test.
+In the test function we then… - Render our

-- Query the rendered component for the mainelement
+<Home />component - Query the rendered component for the

-- Query the mainelement using getByRole to find aheadingwith a level of1(aka an<h1>), with the accessible name ofhello test.
-Thenameattribute takes a regex like in this example, but could also just take a plain string of the text
+mainelement using getByRole to find aheadingwith a level of1(aka an<h1>), with the accessible name ofhello test.
+Thenameattribute takes a regex like in this example, but could also just take a plain string of the text - Declare an

 Run the test